Dexter Holland

-Bryan Keith "Dexter" Holland (born December 29, 1965) is an American musician, best known as the lead vocalist, rhythm guitarist, primary songwriter and last remaining original member of the punk rock band the Offspring.
-He is also the creator of the hot sauce Gringo Bandito, launched in 2004.
-In 2017, Holland attained a PhD in molecular biology.
+Bryan Keith "Dexter" Holland (born December 29, 1965) is an American musician, best known as the co-founder, lead vocalist, rhythm guitarist, main songwriter and composer, and only constant member of the punk rock band the Offspring.
+He co-founded with former bandmate Greg K. the record label Nitro Records, which he previously owned.
+Holland holds a PhD in molecular biology.

-Early life and education
+Early life

-Holland attended Pacifica High School in Garden Grove, California, where he graduated as class valedictorian in 1984.
-During high school, Holland was the best student in mathematics in his year, and he found it "just as exciting as punk rock".
+Bryan Keith Holland was born in Garden Grove, California, on December 29, 1965.
+He attended Pacifica High School in Garden Grove, graduating as class valedictorian in 1984.
+He was the best student in his year at mathematics, which he found "just as exciting as punk rock".
+He acquired the nickname "Dexter" for his academic prowess, taken from the slang term "Poindexter".